Clicky

 • 4-Place: 344 inches long and 102 inches wide.

-• The Spark Double is a Karavan trailer that is meant to hold two Sea-Doo Sparks and Yamaha EXs (Rec-Lite watercraft).
-It will NOT work for larger watercraft.
+• The Spark Double is a Karavan model for two Sea-Doo Sparks and Yamaha EXs (Rec-Lite watercraft) only.

-• The Double Elite is a bigger double trailer with nicer options added.
+• The Double Elite is a bigger double with nicer options added.

-• The WC2-2 is a double trailer with tandem axles and the nicer options too.
+• The WC2-2 is a double with tandem axles and the nicer options too.

 Interesting enough, there is a maximum width of 102 inches that a trailer can be if it goes on the road in the US.

-So if your garage door has a width greater than 102 inches, it’ll fit any jet ski trailer’s width.
+So if your garage door has a width greater than “102 inches”, it’ll fit any jet ski trailer’s width!
+(So long as you don’t have something odd blocking it)

 Door Width

-Your garage door will be smaller than the actual width of your garage, and you’re not getting your jet ski in the garage if it won’t fit through the door.
+Your door will be smaller than the actual width of your garage, and you’re not getting it in if it won’t fit through the door.

-So the garage door’s width needs to be considered.
+So the door’s width needs to be considered.

-A single trailer will fit through any 1 or 2 car garage doors just fine.
-A few double trailers will fit through a 1 car garage door if the opening is 9 feet or more, but space will be tight.
+A single will fit through any 1 or 2 car garage-doors just fine.
+A few doubles will fit through a 1 car garage-door if the opening is 9 feet or more, but space will be tight.

 Length